Washington Securities Fraud Lawyers: Your Trusted Legal Advisors

 (3) To engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person.

-What Types of Cases Do Washington Securities Attorneys Handle?
+What Types of Cases Does a Washington Securities Attorney Handle?

 In order for a Washington securities fraud attorney to represent you, you must be working with a registered broker.
-You can look up their Central Registration Depository (CRD) number on FINRA BrokerCheck.
+Look up their Central Registration Depository (CRD) number on FINRA BrokerCheck.

-If the broker is not registered with FINRA, our securities attorneys cannot take your case.
-You may still file a complaint with your state regulator.
+Our securities attorneys cannot take your case if the broker is not registered with FINRA.
+In that case, you may still file a complaint with your state regulator.